Here’s a beaut little five or six hour (return) trip from Adelaide to the mouth of the iconic Murray River at Goolwa.

 From here, you’ll have time to double back through Goolwa and head out to the barrages.
 Find Barrage Road and cruise alongside the river to the car park where you can walk out onto the huge barrage built to separate the fresh water of Lake Alexandrina from the salt water of the Coorong and Murray Mouth.
 This is also an excellent spot to take the short walk over the huge dunes to Goolwa Beach.
 Be careful on this beach, the tide does reach the dunes sometimes and it’s a drive-on beach.
 It’s generally always busy (when tides are right) as fisherfolk hurry their way along the beach to the Murray Mouth further south.

-It’s likely time to head home now and you can head for Victor Harbor to return to Adelaide via Victor Harbor Road or opt to keep it country and head back via Strathalbyn, Mt Barker, and the freeway.
+It’s likely time to head home now and you can head for Victor Harbor to return to Adelaide via Victor Harbor Road or opt to keep it country.
+Meander back via the hills and head back via Strathalbyn, Mt Barker, and the freeway.
+Strath is a great place to stop if you have time to browse the many antique stores on high street.

 This is an easy road trip that won’t take all day, so if you got out of bed late and want to head out to the country, you still can!